 Because of the business-to-business transactions resulting from local input purchases by Andrew’s Bootleg, $466,250 in Indirect Output is supported.
 Indirect Output represents all of the Output generated because of the Direct business to business spending.
 This figure includes the $230,160 in Indirect Value Added; and that Value Added then includes the $135,521 in Indirect Labor Income.

 Finally, $235,638 of Induced Output is supported when the employees working at the distillery and their suppliers (and the suppliers of their suppliers) spend their money throughout the economy.
 Induced Output is the total value that all Industries take in as a result of household spending.
 This figure includes the $135,379, in Induced Value Added; and that Value Added then includes the $72,340 in Induced Labor Income.

 Clicking on the Summary tab, there are two other options.

-Economic Indicators and Taxes will each open a table that breaks out Employment, Labor Income, Value Added, and Output by Direct, Indirect, and Induced Effects for each Group, Event, and Region.
+Economic Indicators will open a table that breaks out Employment, Labor Income, Value Added, and Output by Direct, Indirect, and Induced Effects for each Group, Event, and Region.
 This is especially helpful when examining complex projects.

 And that’s it!
-You can use this guide to help you understand the individual effects of your IMPLAN analysis.
+Use this guide to help understand the individual effects of an IMPLAN analysis.
 I’ll drink to that!